What is Magnetic Flow Meter

 A magnetic field is applied to the metering tube, which results in a potential difference proportional to the flow velocity perpendicular to the flux lines.
 The physical principle at work is electromagnetic induction.

 In a practical sense, only liquid flows are measurable using this technique.
-Gases must be super-heated into a plasma state before they are able to conduct electricity, and so electromagnetic flowmeters cannot be used with most industrial gas flow streams.
+Gases must be super-heated into a plasma state before conducting electricity, so magnetic flowmeters cannot be used with most industrial gas flow streams.

 Consider water flowing through a pipe, with a magnetic field passing perpendicularly through the pipe: